Wednesday, June 29, 2016

 Wild Spur Sarsaparilla (#39 - Rated 10.4 out of 12)

-Ingredients: Carbonated Water, Cane Sugar, Caramel Color, Citric Acid, Sodium Benzoate and Natural and Artificial flavors.
+Ingredients: Carbonated Water, Cane Sugar, Caramel Color, Citric Acid, Sodium Benzoate, and Natural and Artificial flavors.

 Nutrition 12 oz serving (from the bottle)